GBK Kokkola

 Gamlakarleby Bollklubb is a Finnish football club from Kokkola (Gamlakarleby in Swedish).
-It currently plays in the Finnish Second Division (Kakkonen), which is the third-highest level in Finnish football.
-GBK play their home games at the Keskuskenttä in Kokkola, which has the capacity to accommodate around 3,000 people.
+It currently plays in Kakkonen, which is the fourth-highest level in Finnish football.
+GBK play their home games at the arena in Kokkola, which has the capacity to accommodate around 3,000 people.

 GBK is a bilingual club that organises its activities in both Finnish and Swedish.

-Club history
+History

-Year 1920 IV (Idrottens vänner) and GUIK (Gamlakarleby Ungdomsförenings Idrottsklubb) joined their teams and the new club Gamlakarleby Idrottsförenig (GIF) was founded.
+Year 1920 IV (Idrottens vänner) and GUIK (Gamlakarleby Ungdomsförenings Idrottsklubb) joined their teams, and the new club Gamlakarleby Idrottsförenig (GIF) was founded.

-Year 1921 the sponsor of GIF, August Kyntzell, had visited England and seen Stoke City playing in their red and white striped dress.
+In the year 1921, the sponsor of GIF, August Kyntzell, had visited England and seen Stoke City playing in their red and white striped dress.
 Kyntzell became fond of the costumes and decided that his team (GIF and later GBK) would play in the same colours.
-In the summer of 1921 GIF appeared in red and white striped costumes.
+In the summer of 1921, GIF appeared in red and white striped costumes.

-19 February 1924 GIF changed its name to GBK, and it is therefore one of Finland's oldest football clubs.
+On 19 February 1924, GIF changed its name to GBK, and it is therefore one of Finland's oldest football clubs.
 GBK's activity is currently focused on football, but the club has also played ice hockey and bandy until the 1950s.
-The ice hockey club Kokkolan Hermes, (now Hermes HT) was formed in 1953, when GBK and KPV ice hockey sections amalgamated.
+The ice hockey club Kokkolan Hermes (now Hermes HT) was formed in 1953, when GBK and KPV ice hockey sections amalgamated.

-The club has a long tradition and has played 5 seasons in the Finnish Championship in 1959, 1964–66 and 1976.
-They have also played 39 seasons at the second tier and 15 seasons in the third tier.
-In recent years GBK have played in the Ykkönen (First Division) and Kakkonen (Second Division).
-The club secured promotion to the Ykkönen in September 2006 but their return to the second tier was short-lived as they were relegated at the end of the 2007 season.
-Since 2008 they have been playing in the Kakkonen.
+The club has a long tradition and has played 5 seasons (1959, 1964, 1965, 1966 and 1976) in the top division of the Finnish Championship (Veikkausliiga).
+They have also played 39 seasons at the second tier and 34 seasons in the third tier.
+The club secured promotion to the Ykkönen in September 2006, but their return to the second tier was short-lived as they were relegated at the end of the 2007 season.
+From 2008 to 2023, they have been playing in the third tier of the championship pyramid, until the championship tier reformation, which resulted in them ending up in the fourth tier of the pyramid in 2024.